 No, frozen apple juice is essentially the same as liquid apple juice.
 The difference is, you have to thaw it out and add water to it to make a full pitcher.
 The labels are usually similar, if not precisely the same, as premade apple juice in jugs.

 Since it’s wholly concentrated and condensed, note that a little goes a long way.
 You shouldn’t offer the whole can as an icy treat, thinking it’s the equivalent of a popsicle.
 Giving them a clump of frozen juice is a lot at once, and the sugar content is overloading for a single sitting.
+Not to mention, it may contain xylitol, which is toxic for dogs.

 How About Apple Cider?

 Avoid anything with alcohol like the plague.
 Alcohol contains ethanol—which can be lethal to dogs even in small doses.
+This needs urgent veterinary attention.

 Can Dogs Have Apple Juice?
 Final Thoughts